 There should be Sea-Run Cutthroat around all the way up to the headwaters.
 Seems nobody fishes for them.
 I've caught many while winter steelhead fishing the Little Nestucca... the last one I caught was around 20"... no kidding.

-Some years there's a run of Coho Salmon in the Little Nestucca River.
+Some years there's a Fall run of Coho Salmon in the Little Nestucca River.
 They're aggressive hardware and fly (streamer) biters.

 If the water is high and off-color, fish at the mouth of several little tributaries feeding this Hebo area stream dumping in clear/green water.
 Fish the transistion.